 - It utilizes the reversible biological interaction or molecular recognition called affinity which refers to the attracting forced exerted in different degrees between atoms which cause them to remain in combination.

-Example: Enzyme with and inhibitor, antigen with an antibody etc.
+Example: Enzyme with an inhibitor, antigen with an antibody, etc.

 - It was discovered by Pedro Cuatrecasas and Meir Wilcheck.